Akmanos/Class-Projects/README.md

 # Projects
-Some of the projects I've worked on with java
+Some of the projects I've worked on with java from my freshman year